lizaelf/sommi-ai/DEPLOYMENT.md

-# Deploying Somm.ai to GitHub Pages
+# Deploying Wine Collection App

-This document provides instructions for deploying the Somm.ai Cabernet Sauvignon assistant to GitHub Pages.
+This document provides instructions for deploying the wine collection app with synchronized scanned and wine details pages.

 ## Prerequisites